tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 We told them it was an accident.
 We were experimenting with a doll when a candle caught fire.
 Awkward, but it covered the truth.
 They found the thing right where we left it, melted and ruined.
 The fire crew did solid work.
 The fire never spread past our bedroom.

-We moved to another state.
-Bigger house.
+We moved to another state, to a bigger house.
 In time, we had a baby.
 The baby took our time and wore us out in a good way.
 We were tired and happy.

 The doorbell rang during a nap.
 The shushing from the Google speaker hummed in her room.
 I checked the peephole and saw nothing.
 I opened the door.
 A big box sat on the mat.
 No label.
 No mark.
 My mind snapped back to that first box.
-Curiosity rose like a bad reflex.
+Something like a lure that caught my curiosity, rose like a bad reflex.
 My hand went to the tape.
 I started to lift the flap.

 My daughter cried and jolted me. *What am I doing,* I thought.
 I stared at the box and felt disgusted.
 I dragged it to our dumpster and dropped it in.